Arunkumarakula/DevOps2.0-Notes/Docker/Docker_volumes.md

 mkdir -p /home/arun/mydata
 ```

-→ You can put any file inside directory
+→ You can put any file inside the directory

 ```bash
 echo "Hello from host!" > /home/arun/mydata/hello.txt